 String of Hearts (Ceropegia woodii)

-Delicate, heart-shaped leaves on thread-thin stems that can trail a metre or more.
-It looks impossibly dainty but is actually fairly easy — it’s a semi-succulent, so it stores water and forgives missed waterings.
+The string of hearts has delicate, heart-shaped leaves on thread-thin stems that can trail a metre or more.
+It looks impossibly dainty but is actually fairly easy - it’s a semi-succulent, so it stores water and forgives missed waterings.
 It just needs bright light.

 Hoya (Wax Plant)